ZxeroZ/ZxeroZ/Readme.md

 </div>

-**Philosophy:** If a feature doesn't exist, build it.
-If it can't be built, hook it.
+**Philosophy:** If something bothers me, I try to understand it.
+If I understand it, I'll probably try to change it.

 ---